SQL CTE: Common Table Expressions with Examples

 5. CTE vs Temp Table

 CTEs exist only for one statement.
 Temp tables persist for the session (or transaction).
-They solve different problems, but the choice confuses people.
-Here is when each one makes sense.
+They solve different problems.

 FeatureCTETemp Table